sagar-46/LeetCode/Easy/README.md

 &ensp;&emsp;reads the same forward and backward.
 Alphanumeric characters include letters and numbers.
 Given a string s, return true if it is a \
 &ensp;&emsp;palindrome, or false otherwise.

+136.Given a non-empty array of integers nums, every element appears twice except for one.
+Find that single one.
+You must implement a \
+&ensp;&emsp;solution with a linear runtime complexity and use only constant extra space.

 141.Given head, the head of a linked list, determine if the linked list has a cycle in it.
 There is a cycle in a linked list if there is some node in the \
 &ensp;&emsp;list that can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that tail's \
 &ensp;&emsp;next pointer is connected to.
 Note that pos is not passed as a parameter.
 Return true if there is a cycle in the linked list.
 Otherwise, \